davidsule/Obsidian_main/Lecture notes/FYP/01_Project.md

 - standard error line plot: per population aggregated the wrong way (mean of cases/pop)
 - histogram for tests and PM? log?
 - Didn't we do the multiv. reg. with daily at the end when it is not good (weekend).
+- DONE - log transform tests
-- DONE - log transform tests?
+- DONE - log transform Weights
 - check distriubution of weeks!
 - const missing from main OLS!!